mdodic1308/witness_report/README.md

 ## Known issues
 -For local running (when client and API service are both part of the same internal network), calculating of country code from IP address is not possible (service can only fetch internal ip address of client)
--SSL certificates are needed for communication with third part services